 Publications during the probationary period should be clearly distinguished from publications prior to the start of the probationary period.
 For each publication with multiple authors, the role(s) played by the candidate, their mentees/trainees, and any previous mentors must be indicated clearly.
-A one- or two-sentence narrative should be added after each publication listed indicating the contributions of the candidate's research team.
+It is especially helpful if A one- or two-sentence narrative should be is added after each publication paper listed indicating the contributions of the candidate's research team.
 Indicate whether the candidate was senior/corresponding author and identify all authors who were directly supervised by the candidate (e.g., students, post-docs, technicians, scientists).
 Indicate the responsibility (%) of the candidate's research team for: